 Death Spiral Health Insurance

-For many years, our firm has defended the rights of policyholders who have been forced out of their health insurance coverage because of constant and exorbitant price hikes in premiums.
+For many years, Bealey Allen’s insurance fraud attorneys have defended the rights of policyholders who have been forced out of their health insurance coverage because of constant and exorbitant premium price hikes.
 As we continued to pursue discovery in these cases, we found that some health insurance providers engage in a practice known as “death spiraling.”

-This practice involves a complicated process whereby companies move their unhealthy policyholders from their original risk group to another risk group that has all or a greater number of unhealthy policyholders, thus justifying higher rate increases due to higher risk.
-The company will continue to pull the healthy policyholders to another group, keeping them out of the “unhealthy group” in an effort for the company to “price out” and rid itself of the unhealthy policyholders.
+This practice involves a complicated process whereby companies move their unhealthy policyholders from their original risk group to another risk group that has all or a greater number of unhealthy policyholders, thus justifying higher rate increases for higher risk.
+Insurers will continue to pull the healthy policyholders to another group, keeping them out of the “unhealthy group” in an effort for the company to “price out” and rid itself of the unhealthy policyholders.
 In this way, they insure only healthy people who file small or few claims.

-This insidious practice has left thousands of people throughout this country without health insurance because they cannot afford the artificially inflated premiums.
+Death spiral schemes have left thousands of people nationwide without health insurance because they cannot afford the artificially inflated premiums.
 Our firm was one of the pioneers in this area of the law and we continue in that leadership role as we pursue these cases throughout the country.

-A similar fraudulent practice has occurred with the sale of nursing home policies, home health care policies, and long-term care policies to the elderly, but these policies involve more of a “bait and switch” method.
-These policies are sold at “actuarially defective” prices (too low a premium to sustain the policy) and then the premium is “hiked” so high in the following months and years that the policyholder cannot afford it any longer.
+Similar forms of fraud have occurred in the sale of nursing home policies, home health care policies, and long-term care policies for the elderly, but these policies employ more of a “bait and switch” method.
+Such policies are sold at “actuarially defective” prices (too low a premium to sustain the policy) and then the premium is “hiked” so high in the following months and years that the policyholder cannot afford it any longer.

-Oftentimes, the company will “hike” the premium on an elderly person’s policy at a time when they need it the most.
-This fraudulent practice results in a large cash flow to the companies in the early years of the policies and elimination of risk to the company later, when they price these loyal paying consumers out of the policies.
+Tragically, insurers engaging in this form of insurance fraud will “hike” the premium on an elderly person’s policy at a time when they need it the most.
+As a result, a large flow of cash goes to the companies in the early years of the policies with an elimination of risk to the company later, when they price their loyal paying consumers out of the policies.